 Meet Lena Rubin

 Throughout those profound life experiences, I’ve learned that intuition is an incredibly powerful tool that has allowed me to uncover the depth of the real me, find my soul’s path and drastically improve my life.
 For years I have been deeply unhappy.
-First with my family so, I got married to move out of my parents’ house; then with my country, so I moved across the world to USA with my new husband and a brand new baby leaving my friends & family behind; then with my marriage, so I left my husband and everything we had to start a new life from scratch; then with my sexuality, so I decided that men are not what I want or need; then simply with life, as my bellowed partner tragically died and I was ready to follow after her.
+First with my family so, I got married to move out of my parents’ house; then with my country, so I moved across the world to the USA with my new husband and a brand new baby leaving my friends & family behind; then with my marriage, so I left my husband and everything we had to start a new life from scratch; then with my sexuality, so I decided that men are not what I want or need and started a new life with my female partner; then simply with life, as my bellowed partner tragically died and I was ready to follow after her.